Deriving effective electrode-ion interactions from free-energy profiles at electrochemical interfaces: Computational Methods

 The system of study consists of an orthogonal cell elongated along the c-axis, with an aqueous electrolyte placed in contact with two gold \ce{Au(111)} surfaces.
 The initial configuration was obtained by generating a solvent box of size $a=28.85$~\AA{}, $b=29.98$~\AA{}, $c=70.00$~\AA{} with a single ionic species (either \ce{Na+}, \ce{Cl-} or \ce{F-}) solvated in 2,024 water molecules to reach a target water density of 1.0~g/cm$^3$.
+The length of the unit cell was chosen to be sufficiently large such that the self-interaction of the charged ion with its periodic images is negligible.
 The packing of the water molecules was initialized with the help of the software PACKMOL~\cite{Martinez2009}.
 Afterward, the solvent box was inserted next to a gold slab of 1440 atoms (12 atomic layers each).
 This resulted in a system of total size $a=28.85$~\AA{}, $b=29.98$~\AA{}, $c=99.27$~\AA{}, with the $c$ direction perpendicular to the \ce{Au(111)} metal surfaces.

 The equilibration of the simulation box was achieved with a multiple-step procedure: the atomic positions were initially relaxed with a combination of the steepest descent and conjugate gradient algorithms with an energy tolerance of $10^{-6}$~kcal~mol$^{-1}$ and a force tolerance of $10^{-6}$~kcal~mol$^{-1}$ \AA$^{-1}$, respectively.
 The simulation box was then gradually heated up to 298~K in the NVT ensemble during 100,000 steps (100~ps) and the temperature was held constant for an additional 50,000 steps (50~ps).
 In both cases, we used a temperature coupling constant of 0.1~ps.
 The box size was subsequently equilibrated using an isothermal-isobaric NPT ensemble~\cite{Nose1984, Hoover1985} for 1~ns under an isotropic pressure of 1~atm and temperature coupling and pressure piston constant of 0.1~ps and 1.0~ps, respectively.
 Afterward, the box was deformed so that its size matched the average lattice parameters over the last 500~ps of NPT trajectory.
 This procedure set the final box size.
 An additional thermalization of 1.5~ns in an NVT ensemble was performed to further equilibrate the system before production runs.